 The charm and selection of a corner newsstand are on your iPad.
 Newsstand puts all your newspaper and magazine subscriptions in one place.

 Get the latest issues automatically.

-With Newsstand, every new issue is delivered direct to your iPad.
+With Newsstand, every new issue is delivered right to your iPad.
 And it all happens in the background, without interrupting what you’re doing.

 Find new reading material.

-Tap the Store button in Newsstand and you’re transported to a section of the App Store featuring newspapers, magazines and journals.
-Tap to add new favourites to your newsstand, and they begin downloading straightaway.
+Tap the Store button in Newsstand and you’re transported to a section of the App Store featuring newspapers, magazines, and journals.
+Tap to add new favorites to your newsstand, and they begin downloading right away.